Retrieval Enhanced Data Augmentation for Question Answering on Privacy Policies: Introduction

-Augmenting privacy policies is challenging.
-First, privacy statements often describe similar information~\citep{hosseini2016lexical}.
-Thus, their annotations are sensitive to small changes in the text (see Table \ref{table:qa-task}), which may not be tackled using the existing augmentation methods based on data synthesis.
-For example, \citet{kumar2020data} identifies that even linguistically coherent instances augmented via generative models such as GPT-2~\cite{anaby2020not} do not preserve the class labels well.
-Hence, we consider a retrieval-based approach to augment the existing policy statements to address this.
+Unlike other domains, augmenting privacy policy statements is very challenging.
+First, they often describe similar information~\citep{hosseini2016lexical}.
+Thus, their annotations are sensitive to small changes in the text (see Table \ref{table:qa-task}) which may not be tackled using the existing augmentation methods based on data synthesis (e.g., mixup~\cite{zhang2018mixup}, back-translation~\cite{edunov-etal-2018-understanding}).
+For example, \citet{kumar2020data} identifies that even linguistically coherent instances augmented via generative models do not preserve the class labels well.\footnote{To verify, in our preliminary study, for each positive example in the PrivacyQA training set, we augment a new synthesized positive example by en-zh-en back-translation using Google Translator API, and the performance drops by 3\% F1.} Hence, to reflect the data properties, we consider a retrieval-based approach to augment the raw policy statements.
 Given a pre-trained LM and a small QA dataset, we first build a dense sentence retriever~\cite{karpukhin2020dense}.
 Next, leveraging an unlabeled policy corpus with 0.6M sentences crawled from web applications, we perform a coarse one-shot sentence retrieval for each query in the QA training set.
-To filter the noisy candidates retrieved, we then train a QA model (as an oracle) using the same pre-trained LM and data and couple it with the retriever.
+To filter the noisy candidates retrieved,\footnote{We refer the misclassified candidates as noisy retrievals.} we then train a QA model (as a filter model) using the same pre-trained LM and data and couple it with the retriever.

-Second, privacy policies are ambiguous; even skilled annotators dispute their interpretations, e.g., for at least 26\% questions in PrivacyQA, experts disagree on their annotations (see Table \ref{table:qa-task}).
-Therefore, a single retriever model may not capture all relevant policy segments.
-To combat this, we propose a novel retriever ensemble technique.
+Second, privacy policies are ambiguous; even skilled annotators dispute their diverse interpretations, e.g., for at least 26\% questions in PrivacyQA, experts disagree on their annotations (see Table \ref{table:qa-task}).
+Therefore, a single retriever model may not capture all sorts of relevant policy segments written in various diversified ways.
+To combat this insufficient data diversity, we propose a novel retriever ensemble technique.
 Different pre-trained models learn distinct language representations due to their pre-training objectives, and hence, retriever models built on them can retrieve a disjoint set of candidates (verified in Section~\ref{sec:exp}).
-Therefore, we build our retrievers and oracles based on multiple different pre-trained LMs (See Figure~\ref{fig:model}).
+Therefore, we build our retrievers and filter models based on multiple different pre-trained LMs (See Figure~\ref{fig:model}).
 Finally, we train a user-defined QA model on the aggregated corpus using them.

 We evaluate our framework on the PrivacyQA benchmark.
 We elevate the state-of-the-art performance significantly (10\% F1) and achieve a new one (50\% F1).
 Furthermore, our ablation studies provide an insightful understanding of our model.
 We will release all data and code upon acceptance.